denisrpriebe/Handshake/README.md

 ## Products

-When working with Magento 2 products, you may use the `IrishTitan\Handshake\Facades\Product` facade to perform a number of different actions.
+Previously, when you worked with Magento 2 products you probably needed to use the `ProductFactory`, `ProductRepository`, `ProductCollection` and whatever else to accomplish what you wanted to do.
+This is no longer the case.
+Instead you may use the `IrishTitan\Handshake\Facades\Product` facade to perform a number of different actions.
 For example:

-To find a product by it's ID use the `find` method:
+To find a product by its ID use the `find` method:

     $product = Product::find(23);

-To find a product by it's SKU use the `whereSku` method:
+To find a product by its SKU use the `whereSku` method:

     $product = Product::whereSku('PROD0001');